rage/java-programming/data/part-9/3-object-polymorphism.md

 <!-- - **public void lisaaLaumaan(Siirrettava siirrettava)**<br/> Lisää laumaan uuden `Siirrettava`-rajapinnan toteuttavan olion -->
 - **public void addToHerd(Movable movable)**<br/> Adds an object that implements the `Movable` interface to the herd.
 <!-- - **public void siirra(int dx, int dy)**<br/> Siirtää laumaa parametrina saatujen arvojen verran.
 Huomaa että tässä sinun tulee siirtää jokaista lauman jäsentä. -->
 - **public void move(int dx, int dy)**<br/> Moves the herd with by the amount specified by the parameters.
-Notice that here you have to move each member of the herd.
+Be aware that you have to move each member of the herd.

 <!-- Kokeile ohjelmasi toimintaa alla olevalla esimerkkikoodilla. -->